thoughtbot/maybe_haskell/book/haskell-basics/get-started.md

 The bottom line is that an experienced Haskeller would not write this code this way. `case` is a code smell when it comes to `Maybe`.
-Almost all code using `Maybe` can be improved from a tedious `case` evaluation using one of the three abstractions I'll be exploring in this book.
+Almost all code using `Maybe` can be improved from a tedious `case` evaluation using one of the three abstractions we'll explore in this book.

 Let's get started.